 Like the Impressionist painters before him, Paul evokes moods and emotions with his colours, free shapes and energetic lines.
-Famed for his dazzling cityscapes, he effortlessly captures the hustle and bustle of the city.
+Famed for his dazzling cityscapes, he effortlessly captures the hustle and bustle of the city, and, more recently, the world's landscapes.
+His expansive portfolio of limited edition prints and original oil and watercolour paintings includes his awe-inspiring Ascension release, which features two panoramic mountainscapes on aluminium.

 Paul's purpose-built studio is housed inside an old gasworks that dates back to 1868 and features stained glass windows, industrial steelwork and original brick walls.
 However, to capture the true feel of the city, he starts his sketches outside.